 The collagen is a key ingredient in this recipe.
-Any type of collagen should work, but I don't recommend skipping this ingredient or making any substitutions.
+I used Ancient Nutrition chocolate collagen, but any type of collagen should work.
+I don't recommend skipping this ingredient.

 These chocolate cookies are made with coconut sugar.
 But, any granulated sweetener or sugar will work as a replacement.
 My go-to substitute would be monk fruit (the only sugar-free sweetener I like).
 Substituting with a sugar free sweetener will make these cookies keto friendly.